Penalty Charge Notices (Parking fines)

 There are various ways to pay:

-- By telephone: Using the 24 hour automated payment line 0345 245 0682 (24 hours/7 days a week).
-Please ensure you have your debit/credit card details together with the penalty charge number before calling.
+- By phone: Using the 24 hour automated payment line 0345 245 0682 (24 hours/7 days a week).
+Make sure you have your debit or credit card details and the penalty charge number.

 - By post: Send your payment to South Gloucestershire Council, Parking Services, PO Box 1954, Bristol, BS37 0DD.
 Cheques and postal orders must be made payable to South Gloucestershire Council.
-Ensure that the penalty charge number and your address are written on the reverse.
+Make sure the penalty charge number and your address are written on the back.
 Allow 2 working days for payments sent by 1st class post and 5 working days for 2nd class post.

 How do I challenge the fine?

 The first stage is called an informal challenge.